-Author | Publications About This Website Copyright | Navigation | What'sNEWThe purpose of this website is to serve as a resource about Cosmic Ancestry ("more than panspermia"), and to help establish it as a possible scientific account of the origin and development of life on Earth.
-(In it, darwinian processes are still needed for tinkering and selection, but they do not account for macroevolutionary progress or the origin of life.)
+Author | Publications About This Website Copyright | Navigation | What'sNEWThe purpose of this website is to serve as a resource about Cosmic Ancestry, and to help establish it as a possible scientific account of the emergence and development of life on Earth.
+(In it, darwinian natural selection has a role but cannot produce sustained macroevolutionary progress or the origin of life.)
 The website is operated pro bono, without any revenue or profit motive.

 AcknowledgmentsThank you.
 Thank you very much. — Elvis Presley (2)

 This website is funded by the Astrobiology Research Trust.
 It was conceived as a book, and executed with help from many people.
 Three deserve special mention:

 Brig attended Princeton University and received a Bachelor of Architecture degree from the University of Tennessee in 1975.
 He retired from the textile rental industry in 1995.
 Brig and Ellen Cooper Klyce have a daughter, Polly, and a son, Walter.